RoyBA/hassio-firefox-proxy/README.md

     jlesage/firefox
 ```

-Here is an example of a `docker-compose.yml` file that can be used with
+Alternatively, you can use the following `docker-compose.yml` file with
 [Docker Compose](https://docs.docker.com/compose/overview/).

 ```yaml